SilverTorch: A Unified Model-based System to Democratize Large-Scale Recommendation on GPUs: SilverTorch Model Design

-SilverTorch adopts the design by placing the indexing components inside serving model.
-We revisit the feature filtering problem with following observations.
-First, we know the general structure of filtering query when we build the SilverTorch model so that we can leverage this knowledge to arrange data in specific structures.
-Second, in recommendation systems, each item only contains limited feature values comparing to the high feature cardinality in text retrieval.
-We found forward index could evaluate against the query independently.
-The fact that the forward index search is stateless implies that all items can be evaluated in parallel, making it a good fit for GPUs.
-During filtering, different thread processes a partition of items and matches local results.
-This approach could largely improve efficiency in high-recall search scenario compared to the multi-way merge of inverted index search.
-In SilverTorch, we define the operators in PyTorch, therefore, the tensor layout of forward index can be represented as following tensors: feature\_ids tensor for feature identifiers, feature\_values tensor for grouped feature values by (item, feature\_ids), and feature\_offsets tensor to index feature\_values, defining value boundaries for each feature.
+We revisit feature filtering problem with two key observations.
+First, the query structure is known in advance, enabling optimized data layouts.
+Second, recommendation items contain few feature values per item compared to high-cardinality text search.
+Forward index offers stateless query evaluation, enabling parallel processing across all items—a natural fit for GPUs.
+Each thread evaluates a partition of items and matches local results, improving efficiency in high-recall scenarios compared to inverted index's multi-way merge.
+We can represent forward index with three tensors: feature\_ids for identifiers, feature\_values tensor for grouped values per (item, feature) pair, and feature\_offsets tensor for indexing feature\_values, defining value boundaries for each feature.
 The feature\_values for a given (item, feature\_id) pair are sorted.
-However, although forward index allows parallel computation across items, they are sub-optimal for GPUs.
-Offset lookups for each (item, feature) pair create irregular and non-contiguous memory access patterns, limiting throughput when multiple filter conditions must be matched.
-And since the GPU memory is expensive and largely impact the throughput, forward index requires a large memory footprint because it stores the actual feature values using int64.
-To overcome these limitations, we propose a bloom-filter based GPU indexing structure, named the Bloom Index.
-It addresses the warp divergence of forward index, ensures contiguous memory access through bitwise operations and significantly reduces memory consumption by providing a signature bits for each item.
+Despite enabling parallelism, forward index has limitations.
+Offset lookups for each (item, feature) pair create irregular and non-contiguous memory access patterns, limiting throughput when multiple filter conditions are matched.
+Since the GPU memory is expensive and largely impact the system throughput, forward index requires a large memory footprint because it stores the feature values using int64.
+To address these limitations, we propose the Bloom Index, a bloom-filter-based GPU indexing structure.
+It addresses the warp divergence of forward index, ensures contiguous memory access through bitwise operations, and significantly reduces memory consumption by representing each item with compact signature bits.

-The feature filtering problem can be formulated as follows, given a list of items V, where each item is represented as a list of features:
+We formulate the feature filtering problem as follows, given a list of items V, where each item is represented as a list of features: